holochain-apps/kangaroo-tauri/README.md

 # Holochain Kangaroo

+**This branch runs holochain and lair in the main process which may lead to freezing due to performance issues**

 Put your Holochain App in this Kangaroo's tauri pouch and let it run around.

 This repository let's you easily convert your Holochain app into a standalone tauri-based cross-platform Desktop app.